mvujovich/IA22/README.md

 - Send comments from comment view to Firebase
 - Display all comments in table view cells correctly
 - Add moderation screen with approval/denial for posts
+- Add moderation screen with approval/denial for comments

 ### Dependencies:
 - Firebase Auth